-Rock balancing, also known as stone stacking, stone building, and stone balancing, is when you balance or stack rocks on top of each other in various positions to produce beautiful land art sculptures or stone cairns.
+Rock balancing, also known as stone stacking, stone building, stone balancing, and stacking stones, is the art of balancing or stacking rocks without the use of adhesives or supports.
+It involves carefully placing stones on top of each other, often in seemingly impossible positions, using only gravity and tactile sensitivity to create beautiful land art sculptures or stone cairns.

 The art of balancing stones has origins across several cultures.
-Rocks were stacked and placed on top of each other to create stone cairns for different reasons by many different people over time.
-In modern times, many people use stacking stones to relax, relieve stress, meditate, create, play, and learn.
+Rocks were stacked and placed on top of each other to create stone cairns for different reasons by many native and indigenous people over time.
+In modern times, many people stack stones to relax, relieve stress, meditate, create, play, and learn.
+However, please be aware of the numerous dangers associated with this rock activity.
+Scroll down to learn more.

 Related: 20 Ways to Play Outside in the Rain